lonelyprince7/CNN-LSTM-Flow-Analysis/README.md

-# Multi-class Text Classification
+# Multi-class Flow Classification
-Implement four neural networks in Tensorflow for multi-class text classification problem.
+Implement four neural networks in Tensorflow for multi-class url classification problem.
 ## Models
 * A LSTM classifier.
 See rnn_classifier.py
 * A Bidirectional LSTM classifier.
 See rnn_classifier.py